Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

  **Discussion**:

-Ozone is caused by a reaction of chemical precursors (predominantly those emitted during the combustion of fossil fuels) and UV rays from sunlight:
+Ozone is caused by a reaction of chemical precursors NOx and VOC (predominantly caused by the combustion of fossil fuels) and UV rays from sunlight:

 <center>